MikielAgutu/typ-site/src/docs/usage/installation.md

     - For instance, if `typ.exe` lives in `C:\Programs\Typ\typ.exe`, add `C:\Programs\Typ` to `PATH`
 - Run `typ` from a command line terminal to check it works

-## Install PDFtk Server (Optional)
+### Install PDFtk Server (Optional)

 Some features of Typ depend on a command line application called [PDFtk Server](https://www.pdflabs.com/tools/pdftk-server/).

 Only follow this step if you know you want to use a feature that depends on PDFtk Server.
+If you're just getting started with Typ, it's best to skip this step.

-### Instructions
+#### Instructions

 Download and install [PDFtk Server](https://www.pdflabs.com/tools/pdftk-server/) following the instructions on their website.
 Ensure it's available on your `PATH`, which can be tested after installation by running `pdftk` from the command line.